 Location, location, location

-Fulfillment centers are often sited in spots that can reach a wide geographic area quickly.
-For example, Red Stag Fulfillment’s warehouses in Knoxville, TN, and Salt Lake City, UT, can ship to 97% of U.S. addresses in two days or less.
+In either case, outsourcing allows you to place your products in optimal warehouse locations to reach your customers quickly.
+For example, Red Stag Fulfillment’s warehouses in Knoxville, TN, and Salt Lake City, UT, can ship to 96% of U.S. addresses in two days or less.

 Flexible storage space